 Dist rict EstNbr EstName MOINbr Date Task Code TaskName Status MOI Agenda "Treatment of Live Poultry before Slaughter" 70 Fed.
 Reg.
 56624 dated September 28, 2005, for FSIS recommendations concerning the treatment of live poultry before slaughter.
 This MOI will be forwarded to the District Office and the District Veterinary Medical Specialist (DVMS) in case additional follow-up is recommended.
 Sincerely, (b) (6) 40 P206 Pilgrim's Pride Corporation KCC131201 2102G 2018-01-02 04C05 Poultry Good Commercial Practices Finalized At approximately 1000 hours after identifying three birds that appeared to be misbleeds, I observed a large number of DOAs piled on the floor in the Live Hang area.
 There were birds piled behind both hang lines (approximately 100 birds total) as well as birds piled approximately 2 feet high against the east wall.
 Upon closer observation, live birds (approximately 4-5) were observed interspersed in with the DOAs.
-Due to the loss of process control, regulatory control action was taken immediately by stopping both lines. (b) (6) were notified. (b) (6) stated that he did not know if the birds had been transported for a long distance or had been at the complex for a long period of time.
+Due to the loss of process control, regulatory control action was taken immediately by stopping both lines. (b) (6) and (b) (6) were notified. (b) (6) stated that he did not know if the birds had been transported for a long distance or had been at the complex for a long period of time.
 The area was experiencing cold temperatures.
 Regulatory control action was relinquished at approximately 1025 hours after all of the birds had been sorted and the area was cleaned.

 Dist rict EstNbr EstName MOINbr Date Task Code TaskName Status MOI Agenda 90 P6638 Pilgrims Pride Corporation UDG19180 15110G 2018-01-10 04C05 Poultry Good Commercial Practices Finalized On January 10, 2018, at approximately 1642 hours I observed Less Than Good Commercial Practice at establishment P-6638 Pilgrim's in Enterprise, AL. While performing a Good Commercial Practice verification task, I observed two trailers loads of live birds open mouth breathing.
 The trailer numbers were 220893 and 294 located under the live holding shed.
 The birds had their necks stretched and were rapidly breathing with their mouths open which are symptoms consistent with heat stress.
 The trailers had sides present on the cages which had been installed due to cooler temperatures in December 2017.
 The sides on these cages restrict air flow during transport and holding.
 There was minimal wind movement and the fans installed in the holding shed were not turned on.
 The air temperature at the time of my observation was 68 degrees.
-The stocking density to the cages based on lot information provided by the establishment was 68 degrees.
-The stocking density to the cages based on lot information provided by the establishment was 69 birds per cage.
-I informed (b) (6) what actions would be taken for the birds in distress and he stated they would turn the fans on to increase air movement.
-I informed (b) (6) what actions would be taken for the birds in distress and he stated they would turn the fans on to increase air movement.
+The stocking density to the cages based on lot information provided by the establishment was bid birds per cage.
+I informed (b) (6) of my findings as he approached me in the outdoor holding shed while I was performing my verification task.
+At the time, I asked (b) (6) what actions would be taken for the birds in distress and he stated they would turn the fans on to increase air movement.
 I informed (b) (6) of the documentation of this Memorandum of Information (MOI) due to my findings.
 I reminded both members of management that the PPIA and Agency guidelines require live poultry to be handled in a manner consistent with Good Commercial Practices (GCPs) by making every effort to treat poultry humanely.
 I strongly encourage the establishment to review Federal Register Notice Docket No. 04-037N dated September 28, 2005, "Treatment of Live Poultry before Slaughter" for recommendations